What equipment do you need to get started?

 This is handy :

-if you are waiting to move into offices - and need some
+• if you are waiting to move into offices – and need some temporary office telecoms.

-if BT have run out of telephone lines in your neck-of-the-woods.
+• if BT has run out of telephone lines in your neck-of-the-woods.

 Computers and software for business.